 - Join our destination-specific Facebook group.
 The link will be sent to you by email after the application period has ended.

 - Look for accommodation and flatmates.
 Some students choose to stay at a hotel or a hostel for the first week and look for long-term accommodation after they have arrived at the destination.

 - Get a valid passport for your time abroad.

-- Get an insurance – you must present a proof of your travel insurance at the start of the semester!
+- Get insurance – you must present proof of your travel insurance at the start of the semester!

 See our recommended travel insurance providers.

-- If you are planning to drive a motor vehicle in your destination, find out if an international driver’s license is needed.
+- If you plan to drive a motor vehicle to your destination, find out if an international driver’s license is needed.